tozny/e3db-java/DEVELOPMENT.md

 ====

-The e3dbtest directory contains a set of integration tests that cover basic functionality: regiser, read, writer, query, and sharing.
+The e3dbtest directory contains a set of integration tests that cover basic functionality: register, read, write, query, and sharing.

 The tests use a hard-coded registration token (which is safe to use and distribute).
 However, you can replace the token via System properies: